synercys/Groundhog/readme.md

 cd ../
 git add .gitmodules cryptoTools
 ```
 Tested with Ubuntu 20.04 LTS and Debian 11.
-If building for another distro, you might need to change the first few `apt` commands.
 If the distro has `cmake` version 3.18 or newer available in the package repository, you can just install that package and delete the CMake part of the script.